suryanshkushwaha/stoppy-chromium/README.md

 - **Autoplay Interception** - Stops Netflix autoplay at the exact countdown moment
 - **Time Tracking** - See how much time you spend watching vs. browsing Netflix
 - **Daily Episode Budget** - Set a limit on episodes per day; get automatically redirected when you hit your limit
+- **Playback Speed Control** - Adjust video playback speed from 0.25x to 10x with persistent settings
 - **Custom Redirect** - Redirect to any URL after an episode ends (e.g., productivity app, gym schedule)
 - **Adjustable Delay** - Change the countdown timer (0-60 seconds) before redirect
 - **Real-time Stats** - View today's watched time, browsed time, and episode count in the popup